raspiblitz/raspiblitz/FAQ.md

 # FAQ - Frequently Asked Questions

-## Whats new in Version 1.2 of RaspiBlitz?
+## Whats new in Version 1.3 of RaspiBlitz?

-Version 1.2 packs some more fixes and enhancements to make the RaspiBlitz more stable, protect HDD data better and support you better in case of data corruption of the blockchain data.
+Version 1.3 is using the new Raspbian Buster that is ready to use with the RaspberryPi 4 (also still works with RaspberryPi 3).

-- Update: LND version 0.6-beta
+- Update: LND version 0.7.1-beta
-- Update: RTL (Ride the Lightning) Web UI version 0.2.16-beta
+- Update: RTL (Ride the Lightning) Web UI version 0.4.16 -beta
 - Update: Shopping Lists (new Heatsink Case lowers 10°)
 - Update: New Torrent Update file (reducing blockchain sync time)
 - Fix: LND scanning stuck on ? (better error handling)